-The Master of Science in Nursing (MSN) degree provides registered nurses who have a BSN with the opportunity to complete a graduate degree that increases career options by providing advanced skills for specific nursing roles.
+The Master of Science in Nursing (Nursing Education) degree provides registered nurses who have a BSN with the opportunity to complete a graduate degree that increases career options by providing advanced skills for specific nursing roles.
 The holistic approach of the faith-based program contributes to personal growth and fulfillment, as well as professional development.
 Highly qualified faculty, carefully structured courses, and the capstone project give nurses expanded knowledge of changes occurring in healthcare and strategies for dealing with those shifts.

-The Nurse Educator concentration is designed for nurses interested in providing education in a variety of contexts.
+The Nursing Education concentration is designed for nurses interested in providing education in a variety of contexts.
 These include offering healthcare education in hospitals and primary care settings, as well as preparation for teaching in nursing programs in career centers, colleges, and universities.
 MSN graduates prepared as nurse educators often pursue professional roles where they create health education programs for patients and employees, or develop curriculum and teach nursing students.

-The MSN is designed for non-traditional learners, recognizing the experience and expertise they have already obtained.
+The MSN (Nursing Education) program is designed for non-traditional learners, recognizing the experience and expertise they have already obtained.
 Curriculum for the program is challenging and practical.
 Learners will find that they can immediately apply content learned in classes to their current work settings, and benefit from mutual support and networking opportunities with both faculty and peers.
-MSN degree requirements can be completed in as little as 19 months.
+Degree requirements can be completed in as few as 19 months.

-The MSN program is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools, and the baccalaureate degree program in nursing at MVNU is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The MSN program is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.

 The courses and curriculum of the nursing program are designed to achieve the following student outcomes.
-Graduates from the program will:
+Upon completion of the program, students should be able to: